 She regularly appears in the most serious cases of violent crime (murder, manslaughter, wounding with intent) often involving psychiatric defences and mental health disposals.

-R v * and others Woolwich CC Instructed to represent young defendant charged with a role in an armed robbery and subsequent murder.
+R v * and others Woolwich CC Instructed to represent young defendant charged with armed robbery and subsequent murder.

-R v G and others CCC multi-handed joint enterprise allegation of murder.
+R v G and others CCC Junior counsel in multi-handed joint enterprise allegation of murder.

 R v S CCC Represented female defendant as junior counsel alone in relation to the murder of a child where a plea to diminished responsibility was accepted and the case resolved by way of a s37 hospital and s41 restriction order.

 R v H Derby CC Led by Queen’s counsel in allegation of murder in context of local dispute.
 The defendant was alleged to have driven his car deliberately at the deceased.
 Issues of pathology, collison expertise and defence of accident arose.
 Acquitted of murder, manslaughter and causing death by dangerous driving.

 R v C Nottingham CC Led by Queen’s counsel in allegation of child murder.

 R v M Nottingham CC Led by Queen’s Counsel in multi-handed murder allegation said to be a revenge killing against a back ground of organised and extensive drug dealing.

 R v Y Central Criminal Court – The defendant was alleged to be part of a joint enterprise stabbing; acquitted of murder and manslaughter.